SpenceKonde/megaTinyCore/megaavr/extras/Ref_Defines.md

 2 5 1 0
 02050100
 ```
-Identical behavior can be seen with DxCore, just with different names for the variables.

-Note also that Serial.`printHexln()` can also be used; this is slightly smaller and faster, and has some additional useful features, See [Serial Reference](Ref_Serial.md)

 The various numeric representations of version are of interest to those writing libraries or code meant to be run by others.
 They are meant to ensure that there is always an easy way to test against specific versions (for when a release contains a regression), as well as an "X or better" type test.
-Warning: In some third party development environments, the `MEGATINYCORE` define is lost.
-Since that's how we tell people to detect if DxCore is in use (`#if defined(MEGATINYCORE)`) we now detect that and put define it as "Unknown 1.3.7+" (where the number changes whenever I happen to notice it while editing the file for a new version). `MEGATINYCORE_NUM` is by far the easiest way to detect if a certain fix or patch is present.
+Warning: In some third party development environments, the `DXCORE` define is lost.
+Since that's how we tell people to detect if DxCore is in use (`#if defined(DXCORE)`) we now detect that and put define it as "Unknown 1.3.7+" (where the number changes whenever I happen to notice it while editing the file for a new version). `DXCORE_NUM` is by far the easiest way to detect if a certain fix or patch is present.

 ## `__AVR_ARCH__`